+To make even portions, use a scale to portion out the dough.
 You will need to dust your work counter and rolling pin with flour to prevent the dough from sticking.
 Roll out each portion, stuff with the radish and seal close.

 When pan-frying the pancakes, use enough oil to evenly cook the pancake.